-Often the tests are arranged when you come to a pre-operative appointment in the out-patient department one or two weeks before surgery.
-You will be given the opportunity to ask the doctor and the clinical nurse specialist any questions that you may have.
+Often the tests are arranged when you come to a pre-operative appointment in the out-patient department, one or two weeks before surgery.
+At this appointment you will be given an opportunity to ask the doctor and your clinical nurse specialist any questions that you may have.
 It may help to write them down before you come to hospital.
+You will be asked to sign a consent form to confirm that you understand and agree to the operation.